 Analysis.
 Personal data can help develop societies.
 We use data to predict patterns and manage risks, to invent new vaccines, get effective access to information, create new and cleaner technologies.
 But, in the case of predictions based on personal data, we must be very cautious.
 Especially when it comes to predicting human well-being and behavior.
-There is a huge difference between predicting patterns based on anonymous data and individual predictions.
+There is a huge difference between predicting patterns on a group of people and then predicting individual behaviour.
 The United States is experimenting with individual predictions but not with much luck.
 Research also indicates that it increases inequality.

 When the police use data analysis to predict on what locations, violence is likely to occur this Saturday in order to allocate police officers to the area, it may be possible to in a data ethical way.
 This will at least be the case if fully anonymized data is used to find patterns and not used to predict which individuals will cause the violence.